-Finished the Cleric spell Cards.
-Unfortunately, they are too large to upload to this site (a bit over 475 MB).
+Finished the Magic-User spell Cards.
+Unfortunately, they are too large to upload to this site (a bit over 1.2 GB).
 I have uploaded them to my Google Drive instead.
 Click on the Picture below to download the cards.

 Front and back cover art, plus 9 form pages for recording known spells in the magic-user’s spellbook.
 PDF file, just open and print as many spellbooks as needed.
 Drop a couple pages and perfect for that illusionist in your group.

 A friend that plays 4th ed emailed this to me.
 It is from quite a few years back, which would place the author in the 4e era of ‘D&D for those that never wish to lose.’
 Read the blog post at THIS LINK, then my responses.